How long are Summer Sessions?

 Do I ever have to come to campus for an online course?

-If the Schedule of Classes lists the building as “ONLINE”, the course will be completed entirely online and you will not need to come to campus for the class or the final.
+UCLA Summer Sessions will be offered remotely in 2021 with the exception of a limited number of in-person or hybrid courses necessary to train students for essential workforce positions.
+If the Schedule of Classes lists the building as “ONLINE,” the course will be completed entirely online and you will not need to come to campus for the class or the final.

 Do I have to log into my online course at a specific day or time?